OliverStone01/Make-an-app-in-8-days-2025/lesson-3/lesson-3.md

 <img alt="Text with reviews" src="" style="">

-Now all we need to do for the stars and text is change the the colour orange and make them a little smaller.
+Now all we need to do for the stars and text is change the colour orange and make them a little smaller.
 To do this, we are going to use the modifier `.foregroundColor(.orange)` for the colour and then we are going to use the modifier `.font(.caption)` to make them a little smaller.

 What we can do is instead of adding these modifiers to each star element and the text, we can add the modifier to the VStack where they are all contained and it will apply all the modifiers to all, like this:
 ```